The air you breathe on an aircraft may not be as good as you had hoped for.

 If cabin air is contaminated, it will show a mixture of many substances.
 Carbon monoxide (CO) will most probably be one of these substances.

 Simple logic tells us that it is sufficient to trace one bad gas in an abnormal quantity to conclude that the cabin air is not ok.

 CO is taken from the cocktail to be measured, because inexpensive and small CO detectors are available on the market.

-Pilots (or crew in general) should read the carbon monoxide (CO) concentration from a personal CO detector
+Pilots (cabin crew, passengers) should read the carbon monoxide (CO) concentration from a personal CO detector

 as an objective indicator in addition to the observations from their senses (nose and eyes).